agent95/lp/part02/README.md

 ### Solution
 TDD Approach.
 RED | GREEN | REFACTOR

+Start with failing tests, code to make them pass then refactor the code.

+Test cases using:
+- Karma, Jasmine and PhantomJs

 #### STEPS:
     1. input a string e.g '()[]{}(([]))'
     2. scan the string characters, check if character is a bracket,